pmikstacki/bscript/README.md

 ### **Unified Syntax and Model**:

 In XS, **everything is an expression**, including control flow constructs.
-This design makes the language highly composable and aligns seamlessly with expression tree concepts, enabling features not directly possible in C#.
+This design makes the language highly composable and directly aligns with expression tree concepts, enabling features not directly possible in C#.

 Example: An `if` statement can return a value directly, allowing constructs like `c = if (true) { 42; } else { 0; };`.
 This composability eliminates artificial boundaries between statements and expressions, resulting in a cleaner and more